linkedin/dagli/README.md

 # Version History
+- `15.0.0-beta8`: *8/21/21*: Added default constructors to Dagli's implementation of DL4J vertices where needed to ensure their serializability
 - `15.0.0-beta7`: *4/12/21*: Loosened erroneously-strict generic constraint on argument to `NNClassification::withMultilabelLabelsInput(...)`
 - `15.0.0-beta6`: *1/26/21*: Added workaround for